 Packages are individually tailored, dependent on the potential of the young person, what they aspire to achieve.
 It definitely helps to have a worker who is able to make a strong case.
 Independent Reviewing Officer

-Research has previously highlighted that levels of support for unaccompanied young people can vary considerably dependent on the allocated worker (Wade et al., 2012; Chase, 2010).
+Research has previously highlighted that levels of support for unaccompanied young people can vary considerably dependent on the allocated worker (Chase, 2010; Wade et al. 2012).
 However, the findings here suggest also that levels of support are also dependent on the ‘potential’ of the young person.
 Particularly where young people have uncertain entitlements and higher levels of support become largely discretionary, additional support (with education in particular) was linked to the presumed potential of young people.

 O’Higgins (2012) has previously explored how unaccompanied young people might be required to present in particularly ‘victim-like’ and vulnerable ways in order to receive support from professionals.
 Whilst this was not the case in this study, young people who presented as aspirational, dedicated to education and having ‘potential’ certainly seemed more likely to be able to access the highest levels of care and support.
-This suggests the potential for some young people to be labelled as more ‘deserving’ than others and for professionals to take ‘extra risks for the right kind of young person’ (Chase, 2010: 2063).
+This suggests the potential for some young people to be labelled as more ‘deserving’ than others and for professionals to take ‘extra risks for the right kind of young person’ (Chase, 2010: 2013).
 As one of the personal advisors explained: